 1. Get a first overview of the city

-Once you stepped out of the plane and you will most likely want to get a first overview of the city to know what’s waiting for you your weekend in Barcelona.
+Once you step off the plane you will most likely want to get a first overview of the city to know what’s waiting for you your weekend in Barcelona.

 A good option to do so is to go on a bus tour that has many stops all over the city and lets you go off and on the buses as often as you’d like to during the whole day.
 A one-day ticket for an adult for the bus touristic bus is 27€.